RuchiJuneja/osteam5d/README.md

 Team : 5d

 Project Timeline :
+4. Meetup III		: Jan 16 2013
+	Description 		: The following points were worked upon/discussed in the meeting :
+					a.
+Posted first wiki update with team details
+					b.
+Studied cloud architecture in detail for gaol document purpose
+					c.
+Inmproved the goal document

 3. Meetup II		: Jan 14 2013
 	Description		: The following points were worked upon/discussed in the meeting :
 					a.
 Did discussion on the topics studied as per delegated work